kevanlu/Kappa/README.md

 Compiling the Source Code
 -------------------------
 ### Importing the Project into Eclipse with eGit
 eGit allows you to work with Git repositories within the Eclipse IDE.
+To add Kappa as an Eclipse project using eGit, perform the following steps:

 1. Install eGit by following the instructions found here: http://www.eclipse.org/egit/
 2. From the Eclipse Menubar, go to File -> Import